AgenaRisk/api-r/agena.ai/README.md

 local_api_clone()
 ```

-to clone the git repository of the API in your R-Agena directory.
-At the moment, R-Agena and local API communication is possible only if the api repository is cloned into the R-Agena directory.
+to clone the git repository of the API in your working directory.

 Once the API is cloned, you can compile maven environment with: